- Monevator - https://monevator.com -

 Source: Trustnet’s Multi-plot Charting tool [21]

-I’ve highlighted the ten-year annualised nominal returns for the global tracker selection above because that’s the longest comparison period we have for most of the funds in the mix.
+I’m most interested in the ten-year annualised (nominal) returns for the global tracker selection above because that’s the longest comparison period we have for most of the funds in the mix.

-HSBC’s FTSE All World index fund is the best performing fund by a decent 0.5% annualised margin over five years.
+HSBC’s FTSE All World index fund is the best performing fund over five years, though its lead versus the iShares ETF has been narrowed.

-Indeed, the Vanguard ETF was a 0.1% annualised nose ahead of HSBC when we checked a few years ago.
+However, the Vanguard ETF was a 0.1% nose ahead of the HSBC product a few years ago.

-All of which is to say, don’t put too much weight on short-term return results which can easily be reversed by market moves.
+But it’s best not to put too much weight on short-term return results which can easily be reversed by market moves.

 Stress-free investing